alexhutko/Surface_Event_Detection/README.md

 * **Channel selection:** for stations with multiple channels, the order of preference is HH, BH, EH, HN, EN.
 For 6 channel HH + EN stations, HHZ + HHN + HHN get used.
 If a station is a 4 channel station (EHZ, ENZ, ENN, ENE), then the channels that get selected are EHZ + ENN + ENE.
 For single channel short periods, the channels are EHZ + EHZ + EHZ since the classifier requries three components.

 * **Channel selection bias:** There is no explicit bias for channel types in this data set, however SU events are on volcanoes which are almost all HH and BH 3C stations with a few EHZ tossed in, while EX events often are in rural areas which results in larger distances and a disporportionate amount of strong motion stations.

+* **px vs ex events?:** PNSN classifies quarry blasts as event type 'px' unless it was verified to be a blast by calling the quarry in which case it becomes 'ex'.
+The data set here only has 'px' events since there have only been a total of 40 'ex' events from 2012 to 2025 (versus the 3000+ px events used).

 * **run_all_models.py runtime**: on a modest 2019 linux box takes about 10-15 seconds to load models and download data.
 Each of the DL models takes about 1 sec and the ML model takes of order 10 sec (when run across 9 time shifts).